The School Week

 - 10.50 Morning Break

 The library is staffed until 4.15 pm every day (except Friday when the library closes at 4 pm) and students may work in there until that time.
 After 4.15 pm any student who is being collected by parents must wait in reception.
 The school cannot accept responsibility for students after 5.00 pm, unless they are taking part in a supervised sport, drama, music, dance or curriculum activity.

 Late arrivals/Early departures

-If a student arrives late to school, he or she must sign in at Student Services before going to lessons.
+If a student arrives late to school, they must sign in at Student Services before going to lessons.

 Any students leaving before the end of the school day for any reason must sign out at Student Services before they leave.